AN INNER SPRING

 An inner-spring is arriving: a rebirth of beauty, an experience of knowing our true nature from this grace-filled place.
 Can you feel it moving in your nervous system and heart?
 My sense is that this abundant beauty lives within us all the time, but the spring season helps it arrive more viscerally.

+We touch life and each other differently when trauma has been befriended.
+Experiencing ourselves and others more authentically reveals the beauty of our Soul.
 Tibetan Buddhists long ago foresaw the arrival of Warriors of Compassion and Discernment.
-The time has come for this love held in wisdom to land.
 However fragmented our inner and outer worlds may seem, we walk this evolutionary journey together.
-For now, trauma makes a lot of noise, crashing and banging around inside and outside of us.
-As we begin enjoying the warmth and beauty of Spring 2021, I wish you the blessings of befriending your basement exiles and welcoming them into the Light.
-The time has come my friends.
+As we begin enjoying the beauty of Spring 2021, I wish you the blessings of befriending the challenging places and feeling the warmth of connection.